flecsi/flecsi/doc/sphinx/src/user-guide/blocking.rst

 Performance Effect of `get()` Outside of a Task
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This is a weak scaling plot for a
+This is a weak scaling plot of
-Red-Black Gauss-Seidel iterator for Poisson's Equation in 2D.
+Red-Black Gauss-Seidel iteration for Poisson's Equation in 2D.
 The green squares are the weak scaling results when `get()` is used outside of a task.
 Already at fifty nodes there is a 30X performance difference.
 This blocked solution time scales as :math:`\left(\texttt{nodes}\right)^{0.7}`.
 So this difference will only get worse.